kwaldenphd/how-computers-work/README.md

 12. add an `OR-Gate` and `NOT-gate`
 13. test inputs for these new gates

 <blockquote>Q1: Describe your experience attempting each of tasks, relying on the documentation provided in the user manual.
 What went well?
 What was challenging?
-What lingering questions do you have about how circuits work?</blockquote>
+What lingering questions do you have about how circuits work?
+Include an image of your circuit.</blockquote>

 # Data path and memory